• Skip to primary navigation

 • If you really want to keep the calories light, try making your pie crust (or tart shells) with 3 or 4 sheets of filo pastry instead of short-crust pastry.
 Delicious!

-• You can reduce the sugar, or use the same volume amount of granulated Splenda®, or use 1 teaspoon of liquid stevia.
+• You can reduce the sugar, or use the same volume amount of granulated Splenda®, or 1 to 2 teaspoons of liquid stevia, or another sugar alternative.
 For stevia, we’d recommend Better Stevia liquid stevia.

 • How much sweetener you need will depend on the tastes of your crowd and how sweet / tart that particular batch of fruit was.